beyarkay/masters-thesis/src/03_lit_review.md

 ## WiFi-based systems

-In the year TODO, it was realised that the signals used for household WiFi were sensitive enough that they would be affected by small changes in the environment, such as a person breathing or chewing. @todo were the first to show that device-free gesture detection was possible via this mechanism, and since then many researchers have explored this area.
+In the year 2001, it was realised that the signals used for household WiFi were sensitive enough that they would be affected by small changes in the environment, such as a person breathing or chewing [@halperinToolReleaseGathering2011]. @todo were the first to show that device-free gesture detection was possible via this mechanism, and since then many researchers have explored this area.
 Because WiFi-based systems are dependant only on commercially available routers, many high quality datasets have been gathered and released.
 These datasets facilitate the advancement of WiFi-based gesture detection because they drastically lower the complexity required to get started, allow for results to be reproduced, and allow for new techniques to be compared to old ones.

 Split by decade, noting any trends along the way.
 Note the seminal paper.